Sanix-Darker/ziim/README.md

 Theese are steps :

-- Zeus get your error and ask you, where you want to find solution
+- Ziim get your error and ask you, where you want to find solution
 - You just need to enter number corresponding the forum you want to fetch answers
-- That's all, Zeus will provide you the available questions matching your error, give you the answers, votes,...
+- That's all, Ziim will provide you the available questions matching your error, give you the answers, votes,...

 YOU GET IT ?\